YichengJ25/IS-477-Project/ProjectPlan.md

 Reproducibility — creating an automated, end-to-end workflow that can be re-run using documented scripts and metadata.

+We also address ethical and legal constraints by complying with all open data licenses and documenting consent, privacy, and terms-of-use considerations.

 Ultimately, the project seeks to demonstrate the value of integrated environmental datasets for understanding local pollution dynamics and supporting informed public decision-making.

 ## Research Question(s)